Message statuses

 - Chat — Not directly supported.
 But, if Knock link tracking is enabled, we will count a link-click action as also an open event.

-3B) Clicked (A link or action within your message was clicked by the recipient.
+A link within your message was clicked by the recipient.
 The timestamp represents the time of the most recent action.

 Knock will implicitly manage this status only for the following channel configurations: